GiorgiTsukhishvili/Book-Store-Api/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact me at [your-email@example.com].
+If you have any questions or suggestions, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/giorgi-tsukhishvili-05b213201/).